aurafarmerone/learn-git-github/01-introduction/README.md

 Problems:
 - Files get overwritten
-- Someone’s work gets lost
+- Someone’s work gets lost or destroyed
 - “Which is the latest file?” confusion

 ### ✅ With Git